 - Plan and trust agreement

-Use an Offsite Records Storage Facility for Long-Term Storage
+Use an Offsite Document Storage Facility to Archive Documents

-As you can see, there’s dozens of records that need to be maintained permanently, and several dozen more that need to be retained from 4-10 years- finding a place for these records in an office can be difficult.
+As you can see, dozens of documents need to be maintained permanently, and several dozen more need to be retained for 4-10 years.
+Finding a place for these records in an office can be difficult.

-That’s where secure off-site records facilities come in handy.
-Set up a system that allows you to flag files that are older and ready to store, and then hire a document management company to take care of the files you need to access occasionally, but retain long-term.
+That’s where secure off-site document storage facilities come in handy.
+Set up a system that allows you to flag files that are older and ready to store, and then hire a document management company to take care of the files you need to access occasionally but retain long-term.

-You can also digitize your documents and store them in a cloud-based system, eliminating your hard-copy documents and creating digital versions that can be accessed anywhere and indexed so they can be found easily.
+You can also digitize your documents and store them in a cloud-based system.
+This will eliminate your hard-copy documents and create digital versions that can be accessed anywhere and indexed so they can be found easily.

-Not keeping good records can result in businesses exhausting the budget and spend more than is coming in.
-This can result in problems with suppliers, payroll, utilities, and more.
+Not keeping good records can result in businesses exhausting the budget and spending more than is coming in.
+Consequently, this can result in problems with suppliers, payroll, utilities, and more.
 The brand recognition and the reputation of the business can become tarnished if any problems arise, especially when it comes to payroll.
-Failure to pay employees can also result in legal consequences.
+Moreover, failure to pay employees can also result in legal consequences.
+When you archive documents, your business will meet compliance standards by ensuring data integrity and availability.

-Let us help you find the right document storage solution for your business.
-To get started, fill out the form on the top right of this page, or give us a call at (866) 385-3706.
+We’d like to help you find the right document storage solution for your business.
+To get started, fill out the form, or give us a call at (866) 385-3706.
 Within minutes, you’ll have several companies in your area to choose from.